Execution modes

 Cost: essentially free (no container start, no network bridging, no env injection).

 Security: the step has full access to the worker host process.
 Anything the worker can do, the step can do.
-Use only for code Sagewai itself trusts — never for code the user wrote or untrusted CLI invocations.
+Use only for code you control — never for code the user wrote or untrusted CLI invocations.

-• Workflow step "summarise the previous step's output in plain English" — reads postgres, calls Tier-1 LLM, writes summary.
+• "Summarise the previous step's output in plain English" — reads postgres, calls a cheap planning LLM, writes summary.

-• Step "decide which Mode 3 CLI to dispatch next based on input shape" — pure planning.
+• "Decide which CLI agent to dispatch next based on input shape" — pure planning.

-• Step "validate the user's input against a JSON schema" — no IO, no LLM.
+• "Validate the user's input against a JSON schema" — no IO, no LLM.

 • The step calls user-provided code, scripts, or shell commands.